HodgkinsC/quantum-trials/README.md

-A game that callum made, i added a README
+A game that callum made, i added a README - Andrew Game made for a school project. - Not Andrew